gitter-badger/LBXchange/README.md

 ## Synopsis

-LBXchange is a web project built to meet the material needs of students at CSULB (http://www.csulb.edu) through mutual item exchanges.
+LBXchange is a web project built to meet the material needs of students at [Cal State Long Beach](http://www.csulb.edu) through mutual item exchanges.
 The development is currently open to all who have been invited or are familiar with web programming and would like to participate.

 ## Design

 We are using [Ruby on Rails](http://rubyonrails.org/) with [Bootstrap](http://getbootstrap.com/) intergration to build the website.
-The web model and structure will look similar to that of [Twitter](https://twitter.com/?lang=en) in addition of our own flavor and school theme.
+The web model and structure will look similar to that of [Twitter](https://twitter.com/?lang=en) in addition of our own flavors and school theme.

 **Necessary Languages:**
 - HTML